 The best way to solve this problem is simply to study with a French course that’ll naturally and gradually introduce you to the most common French words and sentences.

-For this, I recommend 30-Day French.
+For this, I recommend the French Together app.

 Your brain doesn’t recognize French sounds

 This is something very few people mention, and something I discovered in Fluent Forever.

 When you were born, your brain could recognize the sounds of all languages, but you lost this ability at 11 months old.